-Long-term debt for the Company consists of the following at December 31, 2022:
+Long-term debt for the Company consists of the following at December 31, 2024:

-Building loan agreement bearing interest at a variable rate of 1.50% plus the Federal Funds Rate (5.87% at December 31, 2022) with interest only payments due monthly from the note effective date through July 24, 2023 and payment in full due upon the maturity date of July 24, 2023.
+Building loan agreement bearing interest at a fixed rate of 6% with interest only payments due monthly from the note effective date through July 24, 2024 and payment in full due upon the maturity date of January 24, 2026.
 The Company has an option to extend the note.
 This note is collateralized by the real property and improvements and related real and personal property as well as any additional property and improvements located thereon.